Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

-The identity (\ref{eq: identity Gamma k along z axis}) obeyed by the kernel (\ref{eq: explicit form Gamma k}) can be used together with the expression (\ref{eq: effective theory if cal L is Bravais lattice a}) and the fact that only $\vv{q}$ of the form $(0,0,k^{\,}_{z})^{\mathsf{T}}$ enter it, to show that for a maximally dense superlattice \textit{all} antiferromagnetic states $\mathrm{AF}(m)$ are degenerate with the ferromagnet.
-More generally, it is shown in appendix \ref{appsec: Lattice sum} that \textit{any} Ising configuration where all spins of any plane at fixed $z$ coordinate are ferromagnetically aligned, is degenerate with the ferromagnet, irrespectively of the global magnetization.
+The identity (\ref{eq: identity Gamma k along z axis}) obeyed by the kernel (\ref{eq: def Gammas and hat Gammas b}) can be used together with the expression (\ref{eq: effective theory if cal L is Bravais lattice a}) and the fact that only $\vv{q}$ of the form $(0,0,k^{\,}_{z})^{\mathsf{T}}$ enter it, to show that for a maximally dense superlattice \textit{all} antiferromagnetic states $\mathrm{AF}(m)$ are degenerate with the ferromagnet.
+More generally, it is shown in appendix \ref{appsec: Lattice sum} that the ferromagnet is degenerate with \textit{any} Ising configuration in which the spins in every given plane at fixed $z$ coordinate are ferromagnetically aligned, irrespective of the relative orientation of the magnetization of different planes.

-This degeneracy is lifted, however, at finite dilution, whereby the way in which the dilution is realized is crucial.
+This degeneracy is, however, lifted at finite dilution, whereby the way in which the dilution is realized is crucial.